What is bribery?

 Other important anti-bribery Conventions include the Organisation for Economic Cooperation and Development’s Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
 This Convention aims to suppress bribery in the international corporate sphere.

-Federal laws against bribery
+Commonwealth laws against bribery

 Under section 141.1(3), it is also an offence if a Commonwealth public official dishonestly asks for, receives, or agrees to receive a benefit for themself or another person, and does so with the intention that the exercise of his or her official duties will be influenced.
 It is also an offence for a Commonwealth public official to ask for, receive, or agree to receive a benefit with the intention of inducing, fostering, or sustaining a belief that the exercise of the official’s duties will be influenced.